Location

 Meet your Hosts

 The hosts of GRIT represent the three leading firms in the strategic, market, and competitive intelligence field.
-We are all excited to welcome you to Chicago for this inaugural GRIT conference and sincerely appreciate you making this event a priority in your busy schedules.
+We are all excited to welcome you to Chicago for our GRIT 2026 conference and sincerely appreciate you making this event a priority in your busy schedules.

 David Kalinowski